Mchy-DP/Mchy/docs/lang.md

     <loop body>
 }
 ```
-While loops will continue to execute the loop body until the condition resolves false.
+While loops will continue to execute the loop body until the condition resolves False.

 Example while loop:
 ```py